Surviving the First Day of High School

 It’s a lot, but you’ll get it down sooner than you think.
 And don’t be afraid to ask for directions; everyone does it.

 So there it is, your guide to why the first day of high school isn’t as scary as it might seem.
 Sure, it’s a lot of new stuff all at once, but remember, you’re not alone.
 Everyone’s in the same boat, navigating the new and exciting world that is high school.

 What emotions do you typically experience on the first day of high school?

 What do you usually feel on the first day of high school?
-Beginning the first year of high school can be nerve-wracking, and it’s totally acceptable to feel anxious about it.
-Maintain a cheerful attitude and remember that your new classmates probably feel the same way you do.
+The first day of high school can be a real emotional roller coaster, and it’s completely okay to feel a little anxious about it.
+It’s like your stomach is full of butterflies, and that’s normal!

 How do you stop being nervous on the first day of school?